Pelagicore/software-factory-blueprint/docs/articles/intro/create-a-swf-deployment.rst

 ========================================

-To create a new SWF Deployment, you first need to create a new repository on your project git server and call it something meaningfull, most probably with the name of the project in it like: "example-software-factory".
+To create a new SWF Deployment, you first need to create a new repository on your project git server and call it something meaningful, most probably with the name of the project in it like: "example-software-factory".

 .. code-block:: bash